tide-foundation/tidecloak-gettingstarted/README.md

 1. Go to [http://localhost:3000](http://localhost:3000/) You should see a "Hello!" message.
 2. Click on the `Login` button
 3. Click on `Create an account`
-4. Provide a new username, password, recovery email
+4. Provide a new username, password, recovery email(s)

 It will now show you that you're "Signed in" and it will show you your anonymous Tide username for this app.